-If indirect costs are permitted in the subrecipient agreement, fringe benefits are also allowable as indirect costs as part of an approved Indirect Cost Rate or Cost Allocation Plan in-lieu of being charged as direct costs.
-If the ten percent (10%) De Minimis rate is used, fringe benefits are included as part of the Modified Total Direct Cost (MTDC) Rate.
+If indirect costs are permitted in the subrecipient agreement, fringe benefits are also allowable as indirect costs as part of an approved Indirect Cost Rate or Cost Allocation Plan, rather than being charged as direct costs.
+However, if the fifteen percent (15%) De Minimis rate is used, fringe benefits are included as part of the Modified Total Direct Cost (MTDC) Rate.